ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-I Stopped SSH-ing Into My Server to Deploy — Here’s the 30 Lines of YAML That Replaced It - <a href="https://medium.com/@khawaja.muhammad.mushood/i-stopped-ssh-ing-into-my-server-to-deploy-heres-the-30-lines-of-yaml-that-replaced-it-f78689c7fa45?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From No-Backend to First Login: Supabase vs. urBackend - <a href="https://medium.com/@yashpouranik124/supabase-vs-urbackend-0f61fa8528a4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Khawaja Muhammad Mushood`**
+✍️ **posted by `Yash Pouranik`**

-<blockquote>Automatic Node.js deployments on any VPS, using GitHub Actions, PM2, and a shell script that lives on the server.
+<blockquote>In the early stages of building a web application, developers often embrace a “no-backend” phase.
+You start with a client-only static app…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Problem: App Fatigue & High Delivery Commissions - <a href="https://medium.com/@sdeepranjan13/the-problem-app-fatigue-high-delivery-commissions-aef7af7dad73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Java vs Node.js in 2026: I Built the Same High-Traffic Service in Both — One Made Me Sleep Better - <a href="https://medium.com/javarevisited/java-vs-node-js-in-2026-i-built-the-same-high-traffic-service-in-both-one-made-me-sleep-better-e1b39eb6345f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sdeepranjan`**
+✍️ **posted by `Yusuf Seyitoğlu`**

-<blockquote>In campus hubs, food courts, and local restaurants, customers face app fatigue.
-Downloading a 100MB food delivery app, creating an account…
+<blockquote>Everyone still argues about event loops vs virtual threads and “Node is faster to write.”
-Continue reading on Medium »</blockquote>
+Continue reading on Javarevisited »</blockquote>

 <h3>3.
-No More nodemon or dotenv?
-Node.js Can Handle It Now - <a href="https://joodi.medium.com/no-more-nodemon-or-dotenv-node-js-can-handle-it-now-509ab804c485?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Express to NestJS + Fastify: Scaling a Real-Time Smart TV Backend - <a href="https://abhishekjoshi-dev.medium.com/from-express-to-nestjs-fastify-scaling-a-real-time-smart-tv-backend-c748f86f5102?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `Abhishek Joshi`**

-<blockquote>You might not need two popular packages in your Node.js projects anymore.
+<blockquote>When I first started backend development, Express.js was the obvious choice.
+It felt lightweight, simple, minimal — perfect for learning…
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Tried Nub, the New Node.js Toolkit That Wants to Replace npm, npx, tsx, pnpm, and nvm - <a href="https://medium.com/@deykirtyauritro/i-tried-nub-the-new-node-js-toolkit-that-wants-to-replace-npm-npx-tsx-pnpm-and-nvm-0a93dbd90ffb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Does Your Node Server Crash When Handling Files?
+(Part 2) - <a href="https://blog.stackademic.com/why-does-your-node-server-crash-when-handling-files-part-2-e217951b746e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shreyash`**

+<blockquote>Why pipeline() Is the Answer
+Continue reading on Stackademic »</blockquote>

+<h3>5. cache-viewer: a window into your NodeJS memory cache - <a href="https://medium.com/@kaner.assaf/cache-viewer-a-window-into-your-nodejs-memory-cache-1662b3ab1129?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deykirtyauritro`**
+✍️ **posted by `Kaner Assaf`**

-<blockquote>Every few months, the JavaScript ecosystem gives developers another shiny tool.
-Most disappear.
-Some become standards.
-A very small number…
+<blockquote>If you cache in-process with `cache-manager`, you’ve written this:
 Continue reading on Medium »</blockquote>

-<h3>5.
-Building an Interactive Node.js CLI with the readline Module - <a href="https://deepakjais.medium.com/building-an-interactive-node-js-cli-with-the-readline-module-c2703534891f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak`**

-<blockquote>If you’ve ever wanted your Node.js script to pause, ask a question, and wait for a person to type an answer, you don’t need a third-party…
-Continue reading on Medium »</blockquote>

 <h3>6.
-Understanding JavaScript Call Stack, Callback Queue & Microtask Queue (The Complete Beginner’s… - <a href="https://medium.com/@irshadidrisi9211/understanding-javascript-call-stack-callback-queue-microtask-queue-the-complete-beginners-e870452ab7ce?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hardening Security & DoS Defense in Modern Node.js (2026 Edition) - <a href="https://habtesoft.medium.com/hardening-security-dos-defense-in-modern-node-js-2026-edition-37eaffe4675e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Backend WIzard`**
+✍️ **posted by `habtesoft`**

-<blockquote>Have You Ever Wondered Why Promise.then() Runs Before setTimeout()?
+<blockquote>In Part 3, we implemented robust test strategies and factories.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Building AI Agents with OpenAI Agents SDK (TypeScript) — Part 4: Structured Output and Bulletproof… - <a href="https://medium.com/@shahyash1136/building-ai-agents-with-openai-agents-sdk-typescript-part-4-structured-output-and-bulletproof-653e21009747?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Reliable Background Job Queue with PostgreSQL: Understanding the Engineering Behind It - <a href="https://medium.com/@kulkarnisrinidhi85/building-a-reliable-background-job-queue-with-postgresql-understanding-the-engineering-behind-it-c488dccdfb62?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Shah`**
+✍️ **posted by `Srinidhi Kulkarni`**

-<blockquote>Welcome to the Series
+<blockquote>Most backend developers eventually run into the same problem.
 Continue reading on Medium »</blockquote>

-<h3>8.
-Testing Strategies for Enterprise Quality in Modern Node.js (2026 Edition) - <a href="https://habtesoft.medium.com/testing-strategies-for-enterprise-quality-in-modern-node-js-2026-edition-88cb6053e771?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**

-<blockquote>In Part 1, we organized our application into modular business components with clean layer boundaries.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why I Stopped Trusting AI-Generated Laravel Code Blindly — And the Review Checklist I Use Now - <a href="https://sadiqueali.medium.com/why-i-stopped-trusting-ai-generated-laravel-code-blindly-and-the-review-checklist-i-use-now-9d783aceb23a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Angular Facade Should Not Become a God Service - <a href="https://medium.com/angular-engineering/your-angular-facade-should-not-become-a-god-service-ef51e0012f62?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Dipak Ahirav`**

-<blockquote>Missing validation, wrong relationship types, absent authorization checks, queries that work on SQLite but break on MySQL, and the…
+<blockquote>A facade should simplify how the UI interacts with a feature — not become a thousand-line class that owns state, APIs, validation, mapping…
-Continue reading on Medium »</blockquote>
+Continue reading on Angular Engineering »</blockquote>

 <h3>2.
-One Mac.
-Two GitHub Accounts.
-Zero Authentication Problems. - <a href="https://medium.com/@uyanhewagetr/one-mac-two-github-accounts-zero-authentication-problems-2074f5c4ad4b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Rebuilt a Full Dashboard in Pure CSS — No Tailwind, No Framework - <a href="https://medium.com/@kaklotarrahul79/i-rebuilt-a-full-dashboard-in-pure-css-no-tailwind-no-framework-b11f5f82ae86?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `Rahul Kaklotar`**

-<blockquote>If you’re like me, you probably have more than one GitHub account — one for personal projects and another for work or a side business.
+<blockquote>Ditching thousands of utility classes to build a lightning-fast, production-ready admin console using only native modern CSS.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Moving Files Between My Own Devices Is Still More Complicated Than It Should Be - <a href="https://medium.com/@heyuyang1994/why-moving-files-between-my-own-devices-is-still-more-complicated-than-it-should-be-8da875a4a278?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Ran GPT-5.6 Inside Claude Code — Here’s How (And Why It Actually Matters) - <a href="https://medium.com/@info.booststash/i-ran-gpt-5-6-inside-claude-code-heres-how-and-why-it-actually-matters-ee57ad31ae3b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Heyuyang`**
+✍️ **posted by `Alex Carter`**

-<blockquote>Why Moving Files Between My Own Devices Is Still More Complicated Than It Should Be
+<blockquote>I Ran GPT-5.6 Inside Claude Code — Here’s How (And Why It Actually Matters)
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Developers Struggle to Get Real Experience (And How I'm Trying to Change It) - <a href="https://medium.com/@ignatrabicenko/why-developers-struggle-to-get-real-experience-and-how-im-trying-to-change-it-c7f84ed3ac10?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `marynat`**

-<blockquote>Many developers can learn how to code, but finding real projects and gaining practical  experience is still a challenge.
-Continue reading on Medium »</blockquote>

-<h3>5.
-The Browser Is Becoming an AI Coworker, and Developers Should Pay Attention - <a href="https://medium.com/lets-code-future/the-browser-is-becoming-an-ai-coworker-and-developers-should-pay-attention-60580d4ebfe8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeWithYog`**

-<blockquote>AI browsers can now read tabs, compare information, draft emails, fill forms, and fulfil web tasks.
-Continue reading on Let’s Code Future »</blockquote>

-<h3>6.
-15 AI Side Hustles You Can Start This Weekend (From Home, With $0–$50) - <a href="https://medium.com/@aidvantage.ai/15-ai-side-hustles-you-can-start-this-weekend-from-home-with-0-50-eb45445c0508?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aidvantage Ai`**

-<blockquote>Looking for a side hustle you can run from home?
-These 15 AI-powered side gigs require minimal startup cash, work around your day job, and…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Shopify vs WooCommerce vs Custom Build: What Should Your US Business Choose in 2026? - <a href="https://medium.com/@shortxyz47/shopify-vs-woocommerce-vs-custom-build-what-should-your-us-business-choose-in-2026-6fddfd996b4c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Short Tin`**

-<blockquote>If you’re comparing Shopify vs WooCommerce vs custom build 2026 options, you’re staring down a decision that will shape your business for…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Warum eine gute Website heute nicht mehr nur für Google gebaut werden sollte - <a href="https://medium.com/@giovannacarpi92/warum-eine-gute-website-heute-nicht-mehr-nur-f%C3%BCr-google-gebaut-werden-sollte-aa92f3a28e26?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `G.C`**

-<blockquote>SEO bleibt wichtig.
-Doch mit ChatGPT, Gemini, Perplexity und AI Overviews verändert sich, wie Menschen Unternehmen entdecken — und damit…
-Continue reading on Medium »</blockquote>

-<h3>9.
-HTTP/3 Explained (Part 2): If UDP Isn’t Reliable, Why Does HTTP/3 Use It? - <a href="https://medium.com/@davidmgbede75/http-3-explained-part-2-if-udp-isnt-reliable-why-does-http-3-use-it-95aed6bff000?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+One company just declared Content Independence Day for the whole web It happens to sit in front of… - <a href="https://medium.com/@fullExpert/one-company-just-declared-content-independence-day-for-the-whole-web-it-happens-to-sit-in-front-of-e05b49e92b7b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `David Mgbede`**
+✍️ **posted by `Full Expert Developer`**

-<blockquote>New here?
-This is Part 2 of my HTTP/3 Explained series.
+<blockquote>For about six years I’ve been losing a slow, stupid war against bots on a recipe site I run for my mom.
 Continue reading on Medium »</blockquote>

 <br/>